17 Things You Can Do For a Greener Home

 Harnessing solar power is one way homeowners can reduce the need for non-renewable energy.
 Find out how to use solar energy in your home.

 Rain barrels are an easy way to help the environment and yourself.
 Rain barrels reduce runoff into lakes and rivers while keeping your water use down.
 By collecting rain water you can reuse it to water plants around the home.

 You can take things a step further by trading in your water heater for a solar-powered water heater to reduce your energy consumption needs.
 The solar-powered water heaters have become more cost-effective in recent years.

 Compile Waste in a Compost Pile

-The numbers related to food waste in the U.S. are almost unfathomable.
-According to a report by the Guardian in 2016, nearly 50 percent of all produce in the U.S. is thrown away.
+Food waste in the U.S. is almost unfathomable.
+According to a report by The Guardian in 2016, nearly 50 percent of all produce in the U.S. is thrown away.
 Don’t make that waste more of a problem by throwing it in the trash.
 Make use out of it by composting.

 Grow Your Food in a Garden

 Buying produce at the grocery store can add up depending on the items you purchase.
 But if you start a garden of your own, you can harvest produce cheaply each year.
 A well-maintained food garden can produce one-half pound of produce per square foot per growing season, according to the National Gardening Association.
 A 600-square foot garden could produce 300 pounds of fresh produce and save $600 a year, according to the NGA.